 Because of the patriarchal and toxic backlash they receive, many women find themselves wondering if deconstructing their faith is biblical.
 (Spoiler alert: It totally is.)
 No matter the opinions of church leaders, the Bible actually supports a deconstructing faith journey.

 Sometimes You Have to Leave the Church to Find God

 Staying committed to calling out the practices, traditions, and leadership of toxic religion is EXHAUSTING.
 The work is good (and necessary), but the potential for burnout is real.

-Not only that, but healing from trauma and abuse is really difficult when you stay in the environment where the abuse occurred.
+Not only that, but healing from trauma and abuse is really difficult when you stay in the environment of toxic religious culture where the abuse occurred.
 So if you’re feeling the weight of this in your church, leaving may be the best way for you to recover and end up closer to God in the long run.